Tohokantche/custom-rag/README.md

    - Visit [Ollama's website](https://ollama.com) to download and install
    - Pull required models using your terminal:
      ```bash
-     ollama pull qwen3.5  # serving as a chat model, feel free to change it to your preferred ones (models with small hallucination rate are recommended for better RAG performance)
+     ollama pull qwen3.5  # serving as a chat model, feel free to change it to your preferred ones (i.e., I recommend models with smaller hallucination rate for better RAG performance)
      ollama pull nomic-embed-text  # serving as embedding model with 2K context
      ollama pull lfm2.5-thinking:1.2b  # serving as guardrails to adequately route the user queries
      ```